dgoffredo/dgoffredo.github.io/content/india6.md

 learn about him in school.
 Dude on a horse, in a church.
 He was depicted in both the smaller old chapel and in the cavernous new one.

 Our last stop was a very fancy shopping mall.
-I had chicken friend rice and Vineet got some new kicks.
+I had chicken fried rice and Vineet got some new kicks.

 ![](../site/india6_67_small.jpg)